Monochromatic Components in Edge-Coloured Graphs with Large Minimum Degree: Reducing the upper bound to special cases

 \section{Reducing the upper bound to special cases}

 To prove Theorem \ref{thm:56}, we will reduce the problem to one which can be written as a series of linear programs.
 We solve these linear programs by computer to show that the theorem is true.

 We begin by proving a series of lemmas.
-Throughout this section, we will assume that the $3$ colours used to colour the edges are red, blue and green. \begin{lemma} Let $G$ be a graph of order $n$ with $\delta(G)\geq\frac56n$.
+Throughout this section, we will assume that the $3$ colours used to colour the edges are red, blue and green.
+If a vertex has no edges of a particular colour, then we do not regard it as being a component of that colour. \begin{lemma} Let $G$ be a graph of order $n$ with $\delta(G)\geq\frac56n$.
 Suppose that the edges of $G$ are $3$-coloured.
 If there exists a vertex $v$ which is not incident to edges of all $3$ colours, then there exists a monochromatic component of order at least $\frac n2$. \end{lemma} \begin{proof} Colour the edges of $G$ red, blue and green.
 First consider the case where the vertex $v$ is only incident to edges of one colour, say red.
 As $\delta(G)\geq\frac56n$, the red component containing $v$ covers at least $\frac56n+1>\frac n2$ of the vertices of $G$.

 Now consider the case where $v$ is only incident to edges of two colours, say red and blue.
 Let $R\subseteq V(G)$ be the vertices of the red component containing $v$ and $B\subseteq V(G)$ be the vertices of the blue component containing $v$.
 We may assume that $|R|<\frac n2$ and $|B|<\frac n2$.